codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 #### Define injection targets

 Dagger provides a way for the fields in your activities, fragments, or services to be assigned references simply by annotating the fields with an `@Inject` annotation and calling an `inject()` method.
 Calling `inject()` will cause Dagger 2 to locate the singletons in the dependency graph to try to find a matching return type.
 If it finds one, it assigns the references to the respective fields.
-For instance, in the example below, it will attempt to find a provider that returns `MyTwitterApiClient` and a `SharedPreference` type:
+For instance, in the example below, it will attempt to find a provider that returns `MyTwitterApiClient` and a `SharedPreferences` type:

 ```java
 public class MainActivity extends Activity {